 command.
 Once all dependencies are fetched and the agent is initialized, it becomes ready for test execution.

-- You can build the image locally using the below article:
+- You can customize the image locally using the below article:

 Building a Self-Contained ACCELQ Docker Agent Image with Dependencies: A Step-by-Step Guide